ucloud/ucloud-cli/README.md

 ## Getting Started

 Run the command to get started and configure ucloud-cli follow the steps.
-The public & private keys will be saved automatically and locally.
+The public & private keys will be saved automatically and locally to directory ~/.ucloud.
+You can delete the directory whenever you want.

 ```
 $ ucloud init